-Honey Roasted Carrots and Parsnips with wholegrain mustard and thyme.
-The perfect side dish for your Sunday lunch, Thanksgiving dinner or Christmas lunch.
-Ready in under 30 minutes.
+This recipe for Honey Roasted Carrots and Parsnips is so easy and ready in just 30 minutes.
+This is the perfect easy side dish for your Sunday lunch, Thanksgiving dinner or Christmas lunch.

-This is our favourite side dish for a special Sunday lunch or Christmas dinner.
-I’ve been making this for years and it never fails to impress guests and family alike.
-It’s such a simple but delicious side dish.
-Easy to make and ready in no time!
+This carrot and parsnip recipe is our favourite side dish for a special Sunday lunch or Christmas dinner.
+I've been making this for years and it never fails to impress guests and family alike.
+It's such a simple but delicious side dish.
+Easy to make and the whole family will love it!

 I usually serve these honey-roasted carrots and parsnips with my Mushroom Wellington or my Nut Roast en Croûte.
 This is a tried and tested recipe that my Mum handed down to me and has been a family favourite for a long time.